Community Health Needs Assessment

-The following document is the result of a robust process that included surveys, public health data, listening sessions, and interviews with many community members.
-Our hospitals are proud of our work together in Clatsop County, and prouder still to serve you.
-Through listening and partnership, the North Coast Service Area Collaborative Partners will use this assessment as the basis for our community benefit activities and community health improvement plans over the next three years to address the key areas of identified need.
+We are proud of our work together, and prouder still to serve you.
+Through listening and partnership, the North Coast Service Area Collaborative Partners will use this assessment as the basis for our community benefit activities and community health improvement plan (CHIP) over the next three years to address the key areas of identified need.
 The CHIP is forthcoming by May of 2023.